 Man-made, climate-driven changes are putting our ocean and waters and consequently our societies at a serious risk.

-The mission’s new, systemic approach will address the ocean and waters as one and play a key role in achieving climate neutrality and restoring nature.
+The mission’s new systemic approach will address the ocean and waters as one and play.
+Also, it will play a key role in achieving climate neutrality and restoring nature.

-The mission will help achieve the EU objectives of protecting 30% of the EUs sea area as well as restoring marine eco-systems and 25.000 km of free flowing rivers, prevent and eliminate pollution by reducing plastic litter at sea, nutrient losses and use of chemical pesticides by 50% and make the blue economy climate-neutral and circular with net-zero maritime emissions.
+Moreover, the mission will help achieve the EU objectives of protecting 30% of the EU’s sea area.
+It will help restore marine eco-systems and 25.000 km of free-flowing rivers, prevent and eliminate pollution by reducing plastic litter at sea, nutrient losses and use of chemical pesticides by 50%.
+Lastly, it will help make the blue economy climate-neutral and circular with net-zero maritime emissions.

-The importance of climate-neutral and smart cities: cities play a pivotal role in achieving climate neutrality by 2050, the goal of the European Green Deal.
-They take up only 4% of the EU’s land area, but they are home to 75% of EU citizens.
+The importance of climate-neutral and smart cities: cities play a pivotal role in achieving climate neutrality by 2050.
+This, in fact, is the goal of the European Green Deal.
+While cities take up only 4% of the EU’s land area, they are home to 75% of EU citizens.
 Furthermore, cities consume over 65% of the world’s energy and account for more than 70% of global CO2 emissions.

 Since climate mitigation is heavily dependent on urban action, we need to support cities in accelerating their green and digital transformation.
 In particular, European cities can substantially contribute to the Green Deal target of reducing emissions by 55% by 2030 and, in more practical terms, to offer cleaner air, safer transport and less congestion and noise to their citizens.

 Aims of the mission: the Cities Mission will involve local authorities, citizens, businesses, investors as well as regional and national authorities to:

 - deliver 100 climate-neutral and smart cities by 2030